-*Note – SAN Parks imposes hefty fines if you arrive at camps after gate closure.
+*Note – SAN Parks Rules and Regulations impose hefty fines if you arrive at camps after gate closure.

 A three-night itinerary would give you time to familiarise yourself with the roads.
 Allow for two full days of game viewing without having to push yourself.
-With early starts to get the best wildlife sightings, safari can be very tiring.
+With early starts to get the best wildlife sightings, game drives can be very tiring.